dprojects/Woodworking/README.md

 * I don't have `Windows` or `macOS`, so I am not able to test and certify this workbench for those systems.
 However, if you use `FreeCAD AppImage` there is a good chance this will be working correctly.
 * To get better stability make sure your current Woodworking workbench version has always the same version number as the FreeCAD version.
 You can also verify this via [debuginfo](https://github.com/dprojects/Woodworking/tree/master/Docs#debuginfo) tool.

-# Known issues

-* **Issue**: Cut-list, BOM, report `toPrint` is not in the center of the page.
-	* **Workaround**: FreeCAD 0.21.2 has bug related to the TechDraw template.
-The TechDraw template size is always zero, so the center of the page cannot be calculated correctly.
-If this is issue for you, can adjust the report manually or please try higher FreeCAD version with this bug fixed (0.22).

 # Extras

 This woodworking workbench is delivered with several useful extras: